-Serves and advocates for the Lake Street business community, working to ensure diversity and prosperity for all businesses, small and large, operating in the corridor.
+Serves and advocates for the Lake Street business community, working to ensure diversity and prosperity for all businesses, small and large.
 They do this through community events, clean-energy retrofit projects, strategic planning, employee recruitment, and more.

 Seeks to create and foster relationships between faith communities for common good in our community.